Is Caltech Test Optional?

 In addition to the two evaluations from teachers that are required, you have the option of submitting up to two evaluations from a mentor or supervisor who knows you from a different setting.
 These evaluations are optional.

 You have the option of sending this letter to the admissions office of Caltech via the Common Application or the Coalition Application, or you can send it directly to them via email.
-Also, please be aware that any letters sent by the student or applicant will not be accepted by Caltech.
+Also, please be aware that Caltech will not accept any letters sent by the student or applicant.

 Report from the Secondary School

-This is a document that will be sent to Caltech by the college counselor at the high school you attended.
+This document will be sent to Caltech by the college counselor at the high school you attended.
 It gives the Admissions Committee background information about your school, which assists them in conducting an all-encompassing review of your application.

 Extra requirements that must be met by applicants who are citizens of other countries